Brachial Plexus Injuries

 Can brachial plexus injuries be treated?

-What is the goal of treatment for brachial plexus injuries?
+What are the types of brachial plexus injuries?

 How long does recovery from a brachial plexus injury take?

-Are there different types of brachial plexus injuries?
+Are there any complications associated with brachial plexus injuries?

 If you have any feedback, please get in touch.